tnguyen2022/JavaSpreadsheet/code/README.txt

 - SSymbol				Starter code (an arbitrary symbol), implements Sexp

 - BeyondGood				Main method that initializes the spreadsheet

+- SpreadsheetGraphicalView		Graphical representation of the spreadsheet

+- SpreadsheetTable			uses JSwing to create a table for the spreadsheet

+- SpreadsheetTextualView		Textual view of the a spreadsheet

+> SpreadsheetGraphical view (class)
+> SpreadsheetTable (class)
+> SpreadsheetTextualView (class)